aspentng/aspen-portfolio-2021/_data/blog/2021-02-28-uncar-customizing-the-autonomous-vehicle-ride-experience.md

 # Overarching Principle (synthesized from research)

-Users want to maintain a level of control or feel like they are able to intervene in the situation when they feel the need to (this can be for their personal needs).
+Users want to maintain a level of control or feel like they are able to intervene in the situation when they feel the need to.

 # Proposed Solution